Looking to get a puppy from a breeder for the first time and confused about how to choose a breeder?

 If yes, ask for the contract and read it.

 15: Do you require us to neuter or spay the dog by a certain age?

 Some breeders require this so it is better to confirm prior to getting the puppy.
-Actually, none of the breeders give the breeding rights to others so they ask to neuter/spay the dogs.
+Actually, none of the breeders gives the breeding rights to others so they ask to neuter/spay the dogs.

-16: Have any of the puppies in this litter been sick or have any other health condition?
+16: Have any of the puppies in this litter been sick or have any other health conditions?

 If yes, make sure the puppy you are getting is healthy.

 Make sure the food quality is up to the mark and also, take an idea from the breeder what is the ideal food for the puppy you are getting.